pascalgutjahr/prompt_muons_wiki/source/docs/Appendix.rst

     : The leadingness is shown as a function of the bundle stochasticity.

 In :numref:`MCLabelsLeadingMuons_bundle_stochasticity_energy_00_vs_MCLabelsLeadingMuons_leading_energy_rel_entry_bundle_energy_cuts_larger_bins_no_logscale`,
 the leadingness is shown as a function of the largest energy loss.
-The largest energy loss is not a good indicator for the leadingness.
+It results that considering only the largest energy loss does not indicate the leadingness.

 .. _MCLabelsLeadingMuons_bundle_stochasticity_energy_00_vs_MCLabelsLeadingMuons_leading_energy_rel_entry_bundle_energy_cuts_larger_bins_no_logscale:
 .. figure:: images/plots/stochasticity_check/MCLabelsLeadingMuons_bundle_stochasticity_energy_00_vs_MCLabelsLeadingMuons_leading_energy_rel_entry_bundle_energy_cuts_larger_bins_no_logscale.png